 McKinlay Shire Council Grants:

-- Download the 2019 Community Sponsorship Guidelines (PDF) and application form (DOC).
+- 2019 Community Sponsorship Guidelines and Application Form.

-- Download the Community Donation Program Guidelines and Application Form (PDF)
+- Community Donation Program Guidelines and Application Form.

 Grant Writing Tips